Service and Philanthropy

 Hi everyone!

-My name is Lauren Amstadt and I am the Vice President of Community Service for the fall 2025 semester.
-I joined DSP in the spring 2025 semester and am a proud member of the Alpha Zeta pledge class.
-I am so excited and honored to not only be a brother but to lead this fraternity in our Service and Philanthropy Pillar.
+My name is Trajan McCarthy, and I am honored to serve as the Vice President of Community Service for the spring 2026 semester.
+I joined DSP in the fall 2025 semester and am a proud member of the Alpha Eta pledge class.
+I am so excited to lead our chapter in our Service and Philanthropy Pillar this semester!

 Vice President of Community Service